infretis/infentory/chignolin/infretis_output.md

 All of the processed simulation results can be found in .txt files in the `wham/` folder.
 Each of the running estimated properties has corresponding errors that are calculated with a block-averaging procedure.

 * [runav_rate.txt](#the-transition-rate)
-  The running estimate of the transition rate, meaning an estimate of the rate after each accepted path. errRATE.txt contains the error estimates.
+  The running estimate of the transition rate means an estimate of the rate after each accepted path. errRATE.txt contains the error estimates.
+The columns are the rate obtained with the flux * point-matched Pcross (rate-pm), the flux * pcross from WHAM (rate-wham), and the flux with contributions of path lengths from all the plus ensembles (obtained from WHAM) * Pcross from WHAM (rate-whamwham)

 * [Pcross.txt](#the-crossing-probability)
   The estimate of the total crossing probability as a function of the order parameter.
+The columns contain the crossing probability obtained with point-matching, with WHAM, and again with WHAM using a different formulation (but they are equivalent).

 * [ploc_unscaled.txt](#the-crossing-probability)
   The local crossing probabilities in each of the plus ensembles ([0+], [1+], ...,).

 * runav_flux.txt
   The running estimate of the flux through the first interfaces $\lambda_0$. errFLUX.txt contains the errors.
+The flux can be calculated from the average path lengths in [0-] and [0+].
+However, the average path lengths of paths starting below state A and ending either at state A or state B can have contributions from paths present in higher ensembles.
+So by re-weighing all paths in the plus ensembles one can get a better estimate of the flux, taking into account the rarity of the transition (see runav_L0.txt).

 * runav_Ptot.txt
   The running estimate of the total crossing probability.
 This is the last number of contained in Pcross.txt, estimated after each accepted path. errPtot.txt contains the errors.